Top 5 Things to Consider When Choosing a Nail Course (Without Getting Overwhelmed)

 3. Does the Educator Genuinely Focus on Training?

-As we discussed earlier, you are not required to complete NZQA Qualifications to work in the nail industry in New Zealand and the quality of the resulting non-NZQA Courses varies.
+As we discussed earlier, you are not required to complete NZQA Qualifications to work in the nail industry in New Zealand.
+Because of this, the quality of the resulting available courses varies – a LOT.

-Most of these are run by distributors – we ourselves distribute Artistic Nail Design and Be Creative products.
+Most courses in New Zealand are run by wholesale product distributors – we ourselves distribute Artistic Nail Design and Be Creative products.

-But what I want you to consider is where their priorities lie – is the course provider educating just to be able to sell product?
+What I want you to consider though when choosing a course is where the course providers priorities lie – is the course provider educating just to be able to sell product?
 Or are they selling product to supplement their training?

-At Monaco we started training long before we ever started supplying and we only started distributing after many requests from our students.
+At Monaco we started training long before we ever started supplying and we only started distributing after many requests from our students to help with their kits.
 Three distributors sell the same products as us in New Zealand and it’s not our primary source of income.

-I chose to distribute Artistic because it’s what I personally use and have used for well over a decade so it made sense – but when we teach, we make sure to the best of our abilities that you know enough to be able to use any product line you choose, and we aren’t precious about you choosing something else.
-Just because we LOVE Artistic doesn’t mean you have to.
+I chose to distribute Artistic because it’s what I personally use and have used for well over a decade so it made sense – but when we teach, we make sure to the best of our abilities that you know enough to be able to use any product.

 4. Is this course enough to meet your goals?